ibm-cloud-docs/dr-automation-powervs/FAQs.md

-## how to get ProxyIP details which is configured for VSI(Virtual Server Instance) for VPC?
+## How to get ProxyIP details which is configured for VSI(Virtual Server Instance) for VPC?
 {: #vpc-vsi-enab}

 The Proxy IP is the private IP address assigned to a Virtual Server Instance (VSI) in a Virtual Private Cloud (VPC).
 It enables secure communication with other resources.
 Follow these steps to retrieve the Proxy IP from the IBM Cloud console: